 This is a game I made in Flutter.
 It's a remake of an old game, where you have to sort the balls so that each tube only has balls of one colour.

-Java is my core programming skill, and over the years I have used it to solve thousands of problems facing the business domains I have worked in.
-I feel that I have left a body of clean and readable code which can be easily understood and extended by others.
+Java is one of my core programming skills, and over the years I have used it to solve thousands of problems facing the business domains I have worked in.
+I feel that I have left a body of clean and solid code which can be easily understood and extended by others.

 Mosaikify is a program I wrote to make photo mosaics.
-It was written in Java and uses complex algorithms to generate mosaics with scattered tile images.
+It was written in Java, using the Swing toolkit, and uses complex algorithms to generate mosaics with scattered tile images.
 I designed the program to be very easy to use, but with advanced options available if needed.
 I used Mosaikify to make the mosaic at the top of this page.
 Roll over it to zoom in.

-I have about two years of commercial experience with Android, so I am still relatively new to this field, but I really enjoy working with it to make beautiful apps that are useful to people, and which they enjoy using.
-I feel that my strong knowledge of Java helps to me to write apps which are solid and extensible.
+I have about five years of commercial experience with Android, and I really enjoy working with it to make beautiful apps that are useful to people, and that they enjoy using.
+I feel that my strong knowledge of Java helps to me to write apps that are solid and extensible.